 Sod Install In Gainesville: What to Expect

-When it comes to installation, our professional sod laying services in Gainesville, FL can properly apply your new sod.
+When it comes to installation, our professional sod laying services can properly apply your new sod.
 We will lay the sod down so there are no gaps or overlaps between sections and the pieces are staggered similar to bricks.
-Finally, we will advise you on the proper care for your sod beginning by helping you set up your irrigation system to provide your new lawn with adequate water.
+Finally, we will advise you on the proper care for your sod beginning by helping you set up an irrigation system to provide the new lawn with adequate water.

 Popular Types of Sod

-As part of our service, we will help you determine an accurate estimate for the amount of sod your yard will require and inform you about the various types of sod you have to choose from.
-Each species comes with its own set of benefits depending on your preferences.
+Part of our service is to determine an accurate estimate of how much sod is needed, along with helping you learn about the various type of sod available.
+Each type of sod comes with its own set of benefits depending on individual preferences.

 Centipede sod prefers direct sunlight and is considered low maintenance.
-After it is installed, it should receive water every day until the roots are established.
-Centipede grass takes about two weeks to take root.
-You can begin mowing your new lawn after the root system is developed.
+The grass should receive water every day until the roots are established, generally two weeks after installation.
+You can begin mowing the new lawn after the root system develops.

-After installing zoysia sod, it will need to be irrigated twice a day for the first three days, once a day for the next three days, and do not water it the last day.
-For the next week, water it once every day and on the third, every other day.
+After installing zoysia sod, it needs to be irrigated twice a day for the first three days, then once a day for days four through six.
+Don’t water the sod on day seven.
+Watering during the second week should be done daily then every other day during week three.
 During the fourth week, you can irrigate it once a week.
-In order to begin mowing, you should wait until your grass reaches three inches in height.
-This may take anywhere from three to five weeks.
+Wait to begin mowing until the grass is at least three inches in height which usually takes three weeks to five weeks.

-Ideally, Bermuda should be placed between mid-March and November.
-After installation, irrigate it daily so that the top inch of the soil remains moist.
-Continue doing so until the roots take hold, which is typically about 10 days.
-Once it is rooted, you can begin mowing.
-Be sure to bag the grass clippings when you mow for the first few times.
+Ideally, Bermuda grass should be placed between mid-March and November.
+After installation, irrigate the area daily so the top inch of the soil remains moist.
+Continue irrigation until the roots take hold, which is typically about 10 days.
+Once rooted, you can begin mowing and bag the grass clippings while mowing for the first few times.

-St. Augustine grass is a durable species once established.
-In order to help it become settled, you will need to properly irrigate.
-St. Augustine grass requires water immediately after being applied and should be watered two times a day for the first seven days, then only once a day for a week.
-After approximately three weeks, you will only need to irrigate two to three times a week.
-This grass typically takes about 14 days to establish its roots.
-After the root system has matured, you can then mow it.
+St. Augustine grass is a durable species once established with proper irrigation.
+St. Augustine grass requires water immediately after installation and should be watered twice a day for the first seven days, then once a day for a week.
+After approximately three weeks, the grass needs irrigation two to three times a week.
+St. Augustine grass typically takes about 14 days to establish its roots and can be mowed after the root system has matured.

-Bahia grass is most useful in preventing erosion in areas that have poor soil because it has a deep root system.
-It is considered low maintenance and thrives best in tropical climates, making it a perfect choice for Florida.
-This grass is famous for its “v” shape, and even though it may not be as aesthetically pleasing as other alternatives, it is resistant to disease and insects.
-When you use sod to establish it in your yard, you will decrease the chance that weeds will infiltrate as well.
+Bahiagrass is most useful in preventing erosion in poor soil areas because it has a deep root system.
+It’s considered low maintenance and thrives best in tropical climates, making it a perfect choice for Florida.
+This grass is famous for its “v” shape, and even though it may not be as aesthetically pleasing as other alternatives, it’s disease and insect resistant.
+Using sod to help establish Bahiagrass decreases the chance of weed growth as well.